moderndatacompany/dataos.info/docs/resources/lens/bi_integration/superset.md

 ## Steps

+To sync the Lens model with Superset, follow these steps:

 **Step 1: Run the curl command**

-To sync the Lens model with Superset, follow these steps:
+Copy the following syntax of the curl command and replace the placeholders with the actual values.

 === "Syntax"